cubesatlab/cubedos/samples/README.md

 CubedOS Samples
 ===============

+The projects in this folder are intended to demonstrate CubedOS in various ways.
+They can be used to help understand how the system works, or as the basis of your own applications.

+*Note that these samples have not yet been updated to reflect a major refactor of the design of CubedOS done during the Summer of 2023!*

 + `BBB`: A sample application that runs on the BeagleBone Black.
 This sample demonstrates that CubedOS applications will run on that platform.
 [This sample should be changed to be another build scenario in the Echo sample.
 This code has *not* yet been updated to reflect the